* * *

 As a recitalist, Mr. Ryan’s solo engagements have taken him to numerous prominent venues and festivals throughout the United States and Europe.
 Recent performances in the UK have included St. Paul’s London, Ripon, Southwark, and Truro Cathedrals, and a celebrity recital at St. Michael & All Angels Church in Great Torrington.
 In Germany, he has performed at Leipzig’s Nicholaikirche and at international organ festivals in Hamburg, Lübeck, Konstanz, and Kevelaer.
 Other European venues include the Cathédrale St-André in Bordeaux (France), and the international Spätsommer Festival in Zürich (Switzerland).
 In the United States, recent engagements include the Piccolo Spoleto Festival’s prestigious Spotlight Series (Charleston SC), the inaugural organ concert series at the Cathedral of Christ the Light in Oakland CA, the Eccles Organ Festival (Salt Lake City UT), the Co-Cathedral of the Sacred Heart in Houston TX, and recitals sponsored by the Chapters of the American Guild of Organists in Cleveland OH, Kansas City MO, Fairfield County CT, Charlotte NC, Knoxville TN, and Little Rock AR.
 Mr. Ryan's current performance projects include recitals of J.S.
 Bach's monumental Clavier-Übung III in a tour on historically-based organs throughout the United States, including Stanford and Pacific Lutheran universities, St. Joseph Cathedral in Columbus OH, St. Philip Presbyterian Church in Houston TX, Pinnacle Presbyterian Church in Scottsdale AZ, Church of the Transfiguration in Dallas TX, Trinity Cathedral in Cleveland OH, and Christ Church Christiana Hundred in Wilmington DE.

 Mr. Ryan is frequently invited to perform for his peers at conventions, most recently as a featured artist at the 2014 National Convention of the American Guild of Organists held in Boston MA.
-He has also performed solo recitals at three National Conventions of the Organ Historical Society, and performed the opening recital of the 2012 Symposium on Charles Tournemire in Ft.
-Lauderdale/Miami FL.
-Mr. Ryan also serves as faculty, principal organist, and a conductor for the Church Music Association of America and their annual summer Colloquiums where he has performed two recitals, regularly gives lectures and masterclasses, and pursues one of his greatest interests in Western music: Gregorian chant.
+He has also performed solo recitals at three National Conventions of the Organ Historical Society, two summer Colloquiums of the Church Music Association of America, and the opening recital of the 2012 Symposium on Charles Tournemire in Ft.
+Lauderdale/Miami FL

 Born into a musical family in Charlotte NC, Ryan first started playing the organ at age eight.
 He earned a Bachelor of Music degree with academic honors from the Cleveland Institute of Music where he studied organ, improvisation, and church music with Todd Wilson.
 During his undergraduate studies, he was awarded the Henry Fusner Prize for outstanding achievement in the Cleveland Institute of Music’s organ department, and also assisted Todd Wilson at The Church of the Covenant as Student Intern in Music.
 As a student of David Higgs, Ryan received a Master of Music degree from the Eastman School of Music where he also studied improvisation with William Porter and conducting with William Weinert.
 Additionally, he holds the highest-ranking professional certification from the American Guild of Organists, the revered Fellow certificate, as well as the Choirmaster certificate for which he received the Choirmaster Prize.

-Ryan serves as Associate Director of Music within one of the largest music programs in the national Episcopal Church at Christ Church in Greenwich CT where his passions for conducting, performing and teaching combine with his love of sacred music.
-Among Christ Church’s nine choirs, he directs the adult choir in choral Masses and concerts, and assists with the Choir of Men & Boys and the Girls Choir.
-He has previously held director, conducting and organist positions at St. John Cantius Church in Chicago IL and St. Anne Church in Rochester NY where he was additionally Artistic Director of the Music at St. Anne concert series, and University Organist at the University of Rochester.
+Ryan enjoys combining his passions for conducting, performing, and teaching in many contexts, including in the interdisciplinary nature of liturgy.
+In the 2023-2024 season, Ryan serves as Acting Director of Music at Christ Church Cranbrook (Episcopal) in Bloomfield Hills, MI.
+There, he leads the music program consisting of the semi-professional adult choir, chorister program based on the Royal School of Church Music (RSCM), works with 5 other music staff, and enjoys the church's numerous instruments including the E.M.
+Skinner/Mander IV/84 organ in the church, a new mechanical-action Casavant organ in the crypt chapel, multiple Steinway grand pianos, and a 50-bell carillon in the tower.
+From 2017-2023, he was Director of Music at one of the largest Episcopal churches in the United States, St. Michael and All Angels in Dallas, TX.
+At St. Michael, he led exceptional growth and success in the music program, including establishing a multi-choir RSCM-based chorister program for ages 4 to 18, founding the professional Compline Choir and weekly Compline service, directing the adult choir in several orchestral Masses each year, heading the introduction of annual services of Christmas Lessons & Carols, All Souls, and Tenebrae, leading choirs in their first concert performances and tours in the 21st-century, and overseeing the music program's staff to one of the largest in the national Episcopal church.
+Earlier in his career, he served as Associate Director of Music within one of the largest Episcopal church music programs in the country at Christ Church in Greenwich CT .
+Among Christ Church’s nine choirs, he directed the adult choir in choral Masses and concerts, and assisted with the Choir of Men & Boys and the Girls Choir.
+He has previously held director, conducting and organist positions at St. John Cantius Church in Chicago IL, the Episcopal Church of the Holy Spirit in Lake Forest, IL, and St. Anne Church in Rochester NY where he was additionally Artistic Director of the Music at St. Anne concert series, and University Organist at the University of Rochester.
 During his two seasons as Visiting Artist at St. James Cathedral in Chicago IL, his solo organ accompaniment transcription of the Brahms Ein Deutsches Requiem, Op.
 45, performed live in concert with the St. James Cathedral Choir (Bruce Barber, conductor), was showcased on the Friday night “Music in Chicago” program of Chicago’s Classical Music Station, WFMT.

 Website by Thriving Web Solutions